datawire/datawire-common/docs/baker/source/architecture.rst

 service nodes come and go.

 There is exactly one Directory node per Baker deployment.
 Every service and client must be configured with the location of this node.
+We expect to support multiple Directory nodes in future versions of Baker.

 Service Nodes
 ~~~~~~~~~~~~~